CSCfi/machine-learning-scripts/notebooks/README.md

 * **keras-test-setup**: testing the Keras setup
 * **keras-mnist-mlp**: MNIST classification with multi-layer perceptrons using Keras
 * **keras-mnist-cnn**: MNIST classification with convolutional neural networks using Keras
+* **keras-mnist-rnn**: MNIST classification with recurrent neural networks using Keras
 * **pytorch-test-setup**: testing the PyTorch setup
 * **pytorch-mnist-mlp**: MNIST classification with multi-layer perceptrons using PyTorch